 Pumpkin-seed oil is a natural supplement rich with antioxidants and polyunsaturated fatty acids.
-The content of vitamin E, especially gamma-tocopherol, is very high in pumpkin seed oil.
+The content of vitamin E, especially gamma-tocopherol, is very high.
 The oil content of the pumpkin seed is about 50%.
 The four dominant fatty acids are palmitic, stearic, oleic and linoleic acids.
 These four fatty acids make up 98 % of the total amount of fatty acids.
-If you would like a prostate formula that has several herbs and nutrients used for prostate health, see Prostate-Power-Rx or for more information on this formula see Prostate Power Rx.
+If you would like a prostate formula that has several herbs and nutrients used for prostate health, see Prostate Power Rx.
 Some users report a mild sexual enhancement with this product.
 You may also consider signing up to a free health newsletter sent by email once or twice a month.
 I will discuss new pumpkin seed research as it becomes available.
-See Newsletter.

 Numerous species of the Cucurbita genus are native to North America.
 Their fruits (mostly squash) have long been used for food, and their seeds for healing.
 Well-known Cucurbita species include autumn squash, butternut squash, China squash, crookneck squash, summer squash, and the famous Halloween squash and adornment: the pumpkin (C. pepo).
 For information on pumpkins and their nutritional value.